 Heart and liver health

-A study published in Nutritional Neuroscience suggested that consuming tryptophan from a gourd seed alongside a carbohydrate source was comparable to pharmaceutical grade tryptophan for the treatment of insomnia.
+A study published in 2005 in Nutritional Neuroscience suggested that consuming tryptophan from a gourd seed alongside a carbohydrate source was comparable to pharmaceutical grade tryptophan for the treatment of insomnia.

 Having a few pumpkin seeds before bed, with a small amount of carbohydrates such as a piece of fruit, may be beneficial in providing your body with the tryptophan needed for melatonin production.

 Pumpkin seeds are a good source of zinc.

 Researchers have determined that every 100 g of pumpkins seeds contains 7.99 mg of zinc.

 For male adults aged 19 years and above, the ODS recommend a daily intake of 11 mg of zinc and 8 mg for women.